yaideltg/dowser/README.md

 ## Installation

-Once you have downloaded the code get into its folder, and execute the following orders:
+Once you have downloaded the code, get into its directory, and grant the following scripts with execution rights if they don't have it already.
+Then execute the installation:

-     chmod u+x Install
-     chmod u+x bin/dowser
+     chmod u+x Install bin/dowser bin/append_dowser_water bin/append_index bin/cleanup_dowser bin/dryer bin/ms2pdb
      ./Install

+As a result, you should obtain a series of new executable under directory `bin/linux/` (or any other architecture you had selected).
+Make sure to grant them execution rights too:

+    chmod u+x bin/linux/*

-When installation ends, you need to export the Dowser program location to your PATH.
-For BASH, edit your .bashrc or .bash_profile file by typing:
+Now, to make these executable accessible from anywhere on the system, export the Dowser program location to your PATH.
+For BASH, edit your .bashrc or .bash_profile file by adding:

      export DOWSER=/path/to/dowser  # write your Dowser absolute installation path here export DOW_MACH=linux